harvestChurchAdmin/volunteer-event-management/README.md

 - `npm start` – Production start without watchers.
 - `npm run init-db` – Bootstrap the SQLite schema or reset it during development.
 - `npm test` – Execute automated tests (integration smoke tests today).

+## Security defaults

+- Sessions are persisted to SQLite (`SESSION_DB_PATH`) with HTTP-only cookies; the server refuses to boot without a strong `SESSION_SECRET`.
+- CSRF protection is enforced on all non-GET requests.
+Server-rendered forms now include `_csrf` and XHR calls must send the `CSRF-Token` header.
+- Volunteer manage links are hashed at rest and carry expirations (`MANAGE_TOKEN_TTL_DAYS`); new links are issued on every reminder/update.
+- CSV exports neutralize formula injection so malicious values cannot execute when opened in spreadsheet tools.

 ## Project Layout